MarkEwer/RecordPlayer/ME.Kanban.Requirements/Actors/Worker.md

     And
 ```

-#### Link external dependencies to this card by URL such as specifications
+#### STORY: Link external dependencies to this card by URL such as specifications

 ```Gherkin
 Scenario: Link a URL to a card